SVP-26_Banner

 • A maximum of 2500 characters is permitted for the abstract body.

-• A maximum of 170 characters is permitted for acknowledgment of funding sources.
+• A maximum of 170 characters is permitted for acknowledgment of funding sources (please only list funding body and grant numbers, not ‘Thanks to’ or similar).

-• Blank spaces between words will count as characters, but formatting tags (e.g. bold or italic) should not.
+• Blank spaces between words will count as characters.

-Use of trade names necessary to accurately identify products, materials, or equipment is permitted only in Preparators’ Session abstracts.
+Use of trade names necessary to accurately identify products, materials, or equipment is permitted only in abstracts for the Preparation & Scientific Methods and Collections & Curation sessions within Paleontological Practices.
 Trade names shall not be used for the purpose of advertising products or services.

 Abstracts failing to follow these guidelines will be removed from consideration for the Annual Meeting.